eltociear/website/src/lib/content/overview/en/index.md

 ### The Ethical OS
 **The Heart and Compass**

-This cluster provides the "heart" and foundational ethical compass for the entire system, ensuring all coordination serves life and justice.
+This cluster represents the GGF's commitment to creating a "heart" and foundational ethical compass for the entire system.
+Its purpose is to ensure all coordination serves life and justice through a process of authentic partnership and co-creation.

-- **Anchor Framework:** Indigenous & Traditional Knowledge Governance Framework
+- **Aspirational Anchor Framework:** The **Indigenous & Traditional Knowledge Governance Framework**, to be co-created with Indigenous partners.
-- **Core Innovation:** Bioregional Autonomous Zones and Earth Council moral authority
+- **Proposed Core Innovations:** The establishment of **Bioregional Autonomous Zones** and the guidance of an **Earth Council**.
-- **Function:** Grounds all governance in principles of right relationship and regenerative ethics
+- **Intended Function:** To ground all governance in the principles of **right relationship** and regenerative ethics.

 ### The Justice & Security OS
 **The Rule of Law Infrastructure**